naeem-gitonga/myWebsite/README.md

 # My Portfolio
 This is my portfolio's repository ladies and gentlemen.
 I have been building some interesting apps.
 I hope recognize my passion for coding!

-I built this using Javascript and a little JQuery.
+First built in 2017.
+Recently ported over to be a Next.js React app.

 Seriously, thanks for dropping by!